 Gifted kids struggle with motivation for a variety of reasons, whether out of boredom or disinterest or fear.
 The key is teaching them to develop a growth mindset, where they learn to recognize difficulty as a pathway to success.

-While growth mindset ideology has gotten a bad rap lately in gifted circles, Carol Dweck’s basic argument is solid.
-When our children begin to see challenge as a stepping stone instead of a stumbling block, they will be better able to dive into situations that would otherwise cause them to shut down.
+When our children begin to see challenges as stepping stones instead of stumbling blocks, they will be better able to dive into situations that would otherwise cause them to shut down.

 The Issue: Executive Function